HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/cp_install_offerings.md

 ## Orient Me {#section_bxr_g4w_3mb .section}

-The Orient Me \(Top Updates\) page provides your users with a cognitive view of their most essential Connections content.
+The Orient Me \(Top Updates\) page on the home page provides your users with a cognitive view of their most essential Connections content.
 It shows users prioritized updates, with content from the people and communities they interact with the most at the top and grouped by source, or viewed as a single stream based on time.
 For more information, see [Top Updates: Keeping up with what's most relevant to you](../../user/homepage/Tile_homepage_using.md) on the end-user documentation.

-Orient Me uses either OpenSearch as its default storage backend.

 ## Opensearch {#section_ljj_34w_3mb .section}

-Opensearch gets installed as a step of the Component Pack installation process.
+Opensearch is installed as a step of the Component Pack installation process.
 This service is used as the storage and retrieval service for the Metrics, Type-ahead Search, Orient Me, and Elastic Stack features.

 Starting with Component Pack 8, Opensearch is the default and only backend for Metrics, Search, and Orient Me.

-## OpenSearch {#section_jgv_dpn_1vb .section}

-As a step in the Component Pack installation process, ElasticSearch 7 data from your Connections 7 deployment gets migrated to OpenSearch.
-This service is used as the storage and retrieval service for the Metrics, Type-ahead Search, Orient Me, and Elastic Stack features.

-Starting with Component Pack 8, OpenSearch is the default and only backend for Metrics, Search, and Orient Me.

 ## Tailored experience for communities {#section_r4z_ytr_snb .section}